plokm09/asplos24-submission-code/README.md

 ```
 pip install -e . --extra-index-url=https://pypi.netsquid.org
 ```
-which will prompts for your NetSquid account name and password.
+which will prompt for your NetSquid account name and password.

 Additionally, you may want to install the extra `dev` packackes, so you can run the tests and linter: